lucasprabel/draft-cfrg-suf-hybrid-sigs/draft-prabel-suf-hybrid-sigs-00.md

 - Reuse an existing `(m, s1)` pair with a modified `s2`, which again breaks SUF-CMA of the second scheme.

-Consequently, if the second component if SUF-CMA secure, the hybrid construction remains SUF-CMA secure even when the first component provides only EUF-CMA security.
+Consequently, if the second component is SUF-CMA secure, the hybrid construction remains SUF-CMA secure even when the first component provides only EUF-CMA security.

 In contrast, if the second scheme were only EUF-CMA, the second attack (re-signing the same message differently) would no longer be excluded, and the hybrid construction would not be SUF-CMA secure.